matheussacardoso/matheussacardoso/README.md

 👋 Hi, my name is Matheus.
 I'm 19 years old and undergraduate student of Computer Engineering.
 My passion is learn and discover new things and how can i apply to my projects.

-👀 I’m interested in back-end systems and problems or maybe front-end issues to solve.
+👀 I’m interested in back-end systems and problems.

-🌱 I’m currently learning C. I have learned the basics of HTML and CSS.
+🌱 I’m currently learning Java, C and PowerBI.

-📫 How to reach me: First, you can send me an email for matheussa20@gmail.com or send me a dm on instagram @matheussa__
+📫 How to reach me: You can send me an email for matheussa20@gmail.com

 <div align="center">
   <a href="https://github.com/matheussacardoso">